 At NPSC, we believe that prison should be a last resort rather than a first option.

-Our staff has been featured on MSNBC®, ABC News, The Wall Street Journal, The Abrams Report®, Larry King Live, Fox News, Forbes Radio, Canadian Broadcasting Company and we have been extensively quoted and interviewed in Forbes, Newsweek, People Magazine, Chicago Sun-Times and The Washington Post, The Associated Press, The New York Times, The Times (of London), The Los Angeles Times, The Chicago Tribune, The Denver Post as well as numerous other national and international print and electronic media outlets.
+Our staff has been featured on MSNBC®, ABC News, The Wall Street Journal, The Abrams Report®, Larry King Live, Fox News, Forbes Radio, Inside Edition, Sheppard Smith Show, Canadian Broadcasting Company and we have been extensively quoted and interviewed in The Wall Street Journal, New York Times, Forbes, Newsweek, People Magazine, Chicago Sun-Times and The Washington Post, The Associated Press, The New York Times, The Times (of London), The Los Angeles Times, The Chicago Tribune, The Denver Post as well as countless other national and international print and electronic media outlets.

 Federal Sentencing Factor Analysis